paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     generated using RAxML
   - `PHYL_Flexilinea_fastANI.tsv`: the pairwise average nucleotide identity for all members of the genus *Flexilinea* and its neighbouring clades after discarding contigs shorter than 2 kb
+  - `PHYL_Flexilinea_proteintree_RAxML_bootstrap.tre`: the phylogenetic tree of a subset of the family Anaerolineaceae generated using RAxML with the clade support inferred from a bootstrap analysis